scottymth/portfolio/README.md

 # portfolio
-Portfolio to demonstrate my software capabilities
+Portfolio to demonstrate my software and Git capabilities